Social benefits – Uppsala University

 Register with the Social Insurance Agency

 Social insurance is an important part of the Swedish social security system.
 Swedish social insurance covers most people who live or work in Sweden.
 The social insurance system is administered by the Swedish Social Insurance Agency (Försäkringskassan).
-The purpose of the social insurance system is to provide financial security during the various stages of life.
-It provides financial protection for families and children – for example, for people with disabilities, illnesses an work injuries.
+The purpose of the social insurance system is to provide financial security during the different stages of life.
+It provides financial protection for individuals, families and children with regards to illnesses and work-related injuries.

-To be eligible for social insurance benefits, you must, as a general rule; either formally reside in Sweden or be employed and work here.
+To be eligible for social insurance benefits, you must, as a general rule; either formally reside in Sweden or be employed and working here.

 Please note that if you are a doctoral student and receive a scholarship or stipend, you are not covered by social insurance benefits even if you stay for more than 365 days.
 If you receive a scholarship or stipend for activities other than doctoral studies, you are not required to pay taxes in Sweden.
 In this case, you will not be covered by employment-based benefits.